ihom3/SocialTap/Sprint2.md

     with it that links it to the users table with a "has a" relationship.
 It contains the social objects like instagram, facebook, snapchat etc. Those objects have each a name, status(displayed or not), and a url associated with it.
 The unregistered codes of the stickers are stored in the unregistered table.
 We also explored the functionality of the ParseMultipartForm function in go by adding a function to handle upload picture requests.
-    Moreover, the database design is finalized.
-We have three tables total: users, social lists, and unregistered codes.
-The users table contains the user email, firstname and lastname, the sticker code, a bio, their profile picture path, and the socials' list.
-The social list table has a key associated with it that links it to the users table with a "has a" relationship.
-It contains the social objects like instagram, facebook, snapchat etc. Those objects have each a name, status(displayed or not), and a url associated with it.
-The unregistered codes of the stickers are stored in the unregistered table.
-We also explored the functionality of the ParseMultipartForm function in go by adding a function to handle upload picture requests.

 - Implemented Auth0 on the back-end to retrieve token from the front-end